GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex3_.md

 - which markings got detecetd bettet than others?
 Can I learn a lesson about how i should better mark in the furture?

-### Final discussion and conclusion
+### 4. Final discussion and conclusion

+- Discuss your result map.
+Are you satsfied with the map?
+What can you do with this results?
+What would you wish to change about this map?
-- Discuss the challenges ayou encountered and potentials you recognized of conducting a participatory mapping activity.
+- Discuss the challenges you encountered and potentials you recognized of conducting a participatory mapping activity.
 What were the learnings?
 - Discuss what you would do different when mapping with the SKetch Map Tool (e.g. use only one colour, etc.)
-- Discuss the importance of a well planned activity in order to have usable outcomes -
+- Discuss the importance of a well planned activity in order to have usable outcomes